Explore Linlithgow

 Frequently asked questions

-Linlithgow Palace (Mary Queen of Scots' birthplace, one of Scotland's most magnificent royal ruins), Linlithgow Loch, the Union Canal, and a beautiful West Lothian royal burgh Roam surfaces the hidden gems that make Linlithgow worth exploring.
+Linlithgow is a place in West Lothian known for linlithgow Palace (Mary Queen of Scots' birthplace, one of Scotland's most magnificent royal ruins), Linlithgow Loch, the Union Canal, and a beautiful West Lothian royal burgh.
+Linlithgow Palace — begun by James I in the 15th century and completed by James V — was the birthplace of Mary Queen of Scots in 1542.
+The population is around 13,500.

-Yes — Roam is live in Linlithgow and across West Lothian.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Linlithgow and across West Lothian.
+It is available on iOS and Android.